Z-Bolt/OctoScreen/README.md

-## How is OctoScreen Different From TouchUI?
+## How Is OctoScreen Different From TouchUI?

 [TouchUI](http://plugins.octoprint.org/plugins/touchui/) is an amazing plugin for OctoPrint.
 It was created as a responsive design application to access OctoPrint from low resolution devices, such as smartphones, tablets, etc.